n41r0j/chips3/README.md

 --------------

 CHIPS is a Bitcoin fork, developed by SuperNET on the Komodo Platform.
-It will be used as playing chips in decentralized betting games.
+CHIPS will be used as playing chips in decentralized betting games, of which Pangea Poker will be the first implementation.
 CHIPS uses the Lightning Network in order to make fast transactions happen in various betting games.

 For more information see the [ANN](https://bitcointalk.org/index.php?topic=2078449) on bitcointalk.org.